thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      If you are interested in applying to the University of Lynchburg (or other American universities) and achieving success in admissions, academics, university life, career, immigration, and more, you are on the right website.
-Make your selection below.
+      *   Apply to the University of Lynchburg (or other American universities)

+      *   Successful Admissions

+      *   Preparation for academics, university life, career, US immigration, and more

+      *   Free resources for international students in USA

+      Select below.

       Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the